Kizaki

 Expose server-side workflows with typed functions and let Kizaki generate the client layer for you.

-Use /** @expose */ on TypeScript functions in src/functions.ts to make them callable from your app.
-Kizaki scans those functions, validates them against your schema, and generates @kizaki/client.
+Add /** @expose */ to any exported async TypeScript function under src/ to make it callable from your app. src/functions.ts is the starter file, but Kizaki scans all supported source files, validates them against your schema, and generates @kizaki/client.

-This is the recommended boundary for application workflows.
-The browser should call typed exposed functions.
-Those functions should use the generated schema objects and the server-side SDK to interact with data.
+The browser calls typed exposed functions.
+Those functions use the generated schema objects and the server-side SDK to interact with data.

 A Typical Exposed Function